 The Earth Sciences department includes A Level Geography, Geology and Environmental Science.
-In addition, the department offers International Baccalaureate (IB) in Geography (Higher and Standard) and Environmental Systems and Societies.
 Whilst Geography is the subject taken by the largest cohort of students, both the Environmental Science and Geology courses are extremely popular.
 All three subjects can be taken together or independently.

 The department places great emphasis on fieldwork and during the two year A Level, many opportunities will be provided for local and overseas trips to support the classroom learning.

 Geography is not only up-to-date and relevant, it is one of the most exciting, adventurous and valuable subjects to study today.
 So many of the world’s current problems boil down to geography, and need the geographers of the future to help us understand them.